I'm an incoming freshman! Do I have to wait until after my first semester?

 Get the degree that will work for you: 80% of CUNY BA alumni report they are working in positions related to their self-designed areas of concentration!
 And 99% say they enjoyed it and would recommend it to others.

 No. The EGD Collective is an independant nonprofit organization, run by some very dedicated CUNY students and alumni!
 We work to remove barriers in games communities and makie the industry a more accessible academic and career opportunity for all.
 EGD supports casual gaming communities, as well as aspiring and early-career games professionals by powering public-facing student-led organizations on state college and university campuses.
-EGD chapters provide free events, educational programming, and support systems to help students navigate through academic, financial, and emotional crises - ensuring students can complete their education and are prepared to establish healthy workplace boundaries in whichever field they choose.
-The first EGD chapter was founded at CUNY Hunter College in 2016, and we've been here ever since!
+EGD provide free events, educational programming, and support systems to help students navigate through academic, financial, and emotional crises - ensuring students can complete their education and are prepared to establish healthy workplace boundaries in whichever field they choose.
+The first EGD member college was founded at CUNY Hunter College in 2016, and we've been here ever since!